Stem Cell Frequently Asked Questions (FAQ)

 Symptoms after the procedure?

 The most common symptom patients experience is swelling.
 Some patients will have some mild pain.
-If you had a surgical procedure along with the stem cell therapy, you may experience additional symptoms, which we will explain to you in your consultation.
+If you had a surgical procedure along with the cell therapy, you may experience additional symptoms, which we will explain to you in your consultation.

 Activity modifications afterwards?

 You are able to return to activities after 24 hours, but we ask that you refrain from high intensity exercise for 2 weeks.
-The medications we give you prior to the procedure affects your judgement, so we advise you not to make any important business or personal decisions that day.
+The medications we give you prior to the procedure affects your judgment, so we advise you not to make any important business or personal decisions that day.

 Medication limitations afterwards?

 We prefer you avoid anti-inflammatory medications (NSAIDs) such as Ibuprofen (Motrin, Advil), Naproxen (Aleve) for a total of 3 months following your procedure.
 You may take them on occasion, but it is best if you do not take them “around-the-clock”.
 We recommend you try Tylenol instead, if you don’t have any issues preventing you from taking it (eg. liver disease).
 You may resume all your other medications immediately.

 When can I return to work?
 Sports?
 What to expect for recovery?

 This is best discussed with Dr. Farjo or one of his physician assistants, because it will depend on the nature of your work or sporting activity, as well as the actual procedure you are having done.
 If you are only having a stem cell procedure, without additional surgery, return to work is typically the following day.
 We ask you to “take it easy” with regards to sports for a few weeks after the procedure.
 This does not mean you cannot be active, but we would prefer you avoid impact activities to the joint that was treated.